 Chapter 7 - Other Barred Adjustment Applicants

-When reviewing whether the bar for foreign nationals removable for engagement in terrorist activity applies, an officer should examine every entry, admission, and time spent in the United States by the applicant.
+When reviewing whether the bar for noncitizens removable for engagement in terrorist activity applies, an officer should examine every entry, admission, and time spent in the United States by the applicant.
 It is irrelevant how much time has passed since each entry or whether the applicant subsequently left the United States and returned lawfully.

 He or she is deportable for having engaged in or incited terrorist activity;